-Rio Tinto Alcan Modernization - $3.5 billion
+- Rio Tinto Modernization - Complete

-Kitimat LNG
+- Kitimat LNG

-- $4.5 billion

-Pacific Trail Pipeline - $1.3 billion
+- Pacific Trail Pipeline

-- LNG Canada - $12 billion
+- LNG Canada - $25 billion to $40 billion

-Coastal GasLink - $4 billion
+- Coastal GasLink - $4 billion

-TransCanada Corporation has been selected by Shell Canada and its partners to design, build, own and operate the proposed Coastal GasLink project, a 48-inch, 700 km pipeline that will transport natural gas from the Montney gas-producing region near Dawson Creek, BC to the LNG Canada liquefied natural gas export facility in Kitimat.
-A project description was filed with the federal and provincial environmental assessment agencies in October 2012.
-Shell and TransCanada are working toward the execution of definitive agreements on the Coastal GasLink project.
-The pipeline is expected to move 1.7 billion cubic feet of natural gas per day.
-It is estimated 2,000 – 2,500 construction jobs will be realized over a three year construction period.
-The pipeline is expected to be in service near the end of the decade, coinciding with LNG Canada plant commencing operations.
+TransCanada Corp has been selected by Shell Canada and its partners to design, build, own and operate the proposed Coastal GasLink project, a 48", 700km pipeline that will transport natural gas from the Montney gas-producing region near Dawson Creek, BC to the LNG Canada export facility in Kitimat.
+The pipeline will have the capacity to move 1.7 billion cubic feet of natural gas per day.
+Construction jobs are estimated at 2,000 – 2,500 over a three year construction period.
+Coastal GasLink received an Environmental Assessment Certificate in October 2014.
+The pipeline is expected to be in service near the end of the decade, coinciding with the LNG Canada plant commencing operations.

-Pacific Natural Gas Looping Project
+- Pacific Northern Gas Looping Project

-Kitimat Clean Refinery - $16 billion
+- Kitimat Clean Refinery - $32 billion

 (courtesy BC Environmental Assessment Office)